 Are you tired of leading a monotonous life?
 Maybe the place where you live lacks the culture, community connections, and quality of life you seek?

 Are you ready to make the move yet?
-Check out the Top 10 reasons you will want to call Laguna Beach, CA home.
+Check out the top 10 reasons you will want to move to Laguna Beach.

 1. Amazing Beaches

 Beach life is the essence of Laguna Beach.
 If there is one reason to move to Laguna Beach, it’s for the proximity to many beautiful beaches.
 Most homes in the area are a 5-10 minute walk from at least one of the thirty-six different beaches in the area.
 Some of them are quiet and difficult to access, and others are bustling beaches, perfect for people-watching.

 Main Beach: Laguna Beach’s largest beach, featuring volleyball courts, a play area for children, and a popular boardwalk.
 It’s a sandy beach that is perfect for families, especially with the lifeguards regularly on duty.

 Crescent Bay Beach: This wide, sandy beach is perfect for taking in the views of Seal Rock, which is a preferred sunning place for the local seals.
 The waters off of Crescent Bay Beach are also prime spots for scuba diving and snorkeling.

 Thalia Street Beach: If you love to surf, this is the beach for you.
 Because of its tides and swells, the beach typically only attracts surfers, but people who don’t surf can come here to watch one of the many surfing competitions that take place here.